Synthetixio/Synthetix-Gitbook-v3/for-developers/smart-contracts.md

 * `minimumInitialMarginRatioD18` (*uint256*) - the minimum initial margin ratio (as decimal with 18 digits precision).
 * `maintenanceMarginScalarD18` (*uint256*) - the maintenance margin scalar relative to the initial margin ratio (as decimal with 18 digits precision).
 * `liquidationRewardRatioD18` (*uint256*) - the liquidation reward ratio (as decimal with 18 digits precision).
-* `maxLiquidationLimitAccumulationMultiplier` (*uint256*) - the max liquidation limit accumulation multiplier.
-* `maxSecondsInLiquidationWindow` (*uint256*) - the max seconds in liquidation window (used together with the acc multiplier to get max liquidation per window).
 * `minimumPositionMargin` (*uint256*) - the minimum position margin.

 #### setMaxMarketSize